 Emotional and Behavioral Disorders

-Crotched Mountain's educational and residential treatment model, called Cedar's Point, is designed to meet the specific health, treatment and educational needs of youth with severe emotional and behavioral problems.
+Crotched Mountain's educational and residential, is designed to meet the specific health, treatment and educational needs of youth with severe emotional and behavioral problems.
 Our model provides a safe, structured and caring environment where students receive expert medical care, psychological care, therapeutic treatments, education and vocational development.
 Our focus is on successful reunification with family, permanency of relationships and reintegration into public schools and the community.

 Populations and Diagnoses Served

 Evidence-Based Therapies and Approaches

-Clinical services utilize a trauma-focused, cognitive behavioral therapy (TF-CBT) approach, dialectical behavior therapy (DBT), family therapy and recreational therapy.
+Clinical services utilize a trauma-focused, behavioral therapy approach and family therapy.
 Informing treatment with these processes allows clinicians to address trauma history, while simultaneously helping individuals to modify behavior, develop more adaptive problem-solving skills, become more present focused and improve quality of interpersonal relationships.

 This collaborative, relationship-based approach combines with evidence-based therapies, helps uncover and understand the underlying reasons for each child's behavior, allowing us to build scheduled, structured interventions and activities that meet each individual's needs.

 Academics and Vocational Training

-Youth continue to grow academically and vocationally during their treatment at Cedar’s Point.
+Youth continue to grow academically and vocationally during their treatment.
 They may attend Crotched Mountain School or local schools to receive credits toward their high school diploma.
 They may also learn responsible work behaviors in genuine workplace environments through vocational development and exposure to varied on-campus professions.

-Located in the beautiful New Hampshire countryside, youth at Cedar’s Point live on campus in licensed residential settings supervised by trained staff.
+Located in the beautiful New Hampshire countryside, youth live on campus in licensed residential settings supervised by trained staff.
 Residences have a high staff-to-client ratio, awake overnight staffing, a supervisor and alternate staff trained in PBIS and each individual’s physical and emotional health care.
 A crisis-response team is on call 24/7 for immediate crisis intervention support.

-Crotched Mountain’s 1,400 acre campus offers youth a chance to spend time in nature, as well as a wide range of recreational resources including a pool, lakeside beach, hiking trails, gym, bowling alley and media center.
+Crotched Mountain’s campus offers youth a chance to spend time in nature, as well as a wide range of recreational resources including a pool, lakeside beach, hiking trails, gym, bowling alley and media center.